dmelo/g2m2-pages/blog/15/how-i-solved-when-my-printing-was-too-weak-and-light.md

 /*
 Title: How I solved when my printing was too weak and light
-Descprition: I have built an Mendel Prusa I3 Rework, on this final steps of calibration, something wrong was happening that was making my printings too weak, light and fragile.
+Description: I have built an Mendel Prusa I3 Rework, on this final steps of calibration, something wrong was happening that was making my printings too weak, light and fragile.
 Date: 2015/11/04